priyanshu3042/Student_ExamScore_Prediction_Project/README.md

 ---
 ##  Files Included
-- `student_exam_score_prediction.ipynb` – Main notebook with all code, plots, and outputs
+- `student_exam_score_prediction.ipynb` – Main notebook with all code, data processing, visualizations, and model predictions
+- `student_scores.csv` – Dataset containing features like hours studied, attendance, and previous scores
-- `requirements.txt` – All required Python libraries to run the notebook
+- `requirements.txt` – All required Python libraries to run the notebook in Google Colab or locally
+- `.gitignore` – Excludes unnecessary files like cache, system files, and checkpoints from version control
+- `LICENSE` – MIT License to allow open-source usage with attribution

 ---
 ##  Features